 Sorting is offered for multiple fields via the index schema and then toggled at query-time with a single search parameter.

 Paging and throttling your search results is straightforward with the finely tuned control that Azure Search offers over your search results.

-In the portal, you can use the Import data wizard to configure indexers, index designer to stand up an index, and Search explorer to issue queries against all of your indexes right from your account's Azure portal so you can easily test queries and refine scoring profiles.
+In the portal, you can use the Import data wizard to configure indexers, index designer to stand up an index, and Search explorer to issue queries against all of your indexes right from your account's Azure portal so you can test queries and refine scoring profiles.
 You can also open any index to view its schema.

 How it works